DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 Most days were like this.
 The quiet hum of the scanner.
 The occasional clack of keyboard keys.
 Echoes of footsteps that rarely came close.
 The only interruptions were the slow tick of the breakroom clock or the way time slipped sideways when you weren't watching it.

-He paused midway through a document—something about a zoning request from three decades ago—and let his gaze drift to the far end of the room.
+He paused midway through a documentâ€”something about a zoning request from three decades agoâ€”and let his gaze drift to the far end of the room.

 There were no windows.
 Just the pale green walls and rows of steel shelving.

 Jason leaned back in his chair, stretched until his spine popped, and exhaled.

-There were moments—flickers—when he imagined something else.
+There were momentsâ€”flickersâ€”when he imagined something else.
 Something waiting *just* outside the rhythm of everyday life.
 Like a something you couldn't quite see, but felt trailing through your thoughts when you stopped trying.

 But then the scanner beeped, and the thought faded.